jiaye-wu/jiaye-wu.github.io/_pages/en-us/about.md

 layout: about
 title: about
 permalink: /
-subtitle: ALIGN at Electrical and Electronic Engineering (EEE), <a href='https://www.cityu-dg.edu.cn/en/home.html'>City University of Hong Kong (Dongguan)</a>
+subtitle: ALIGN at the <a href='https://www.cityu-dg.edu.cn/en/home.html'>City University of Hong Kong (Dongguan)</a>

 profile:
   align: right